zehengl/yyc-traffic-cam/docs/index.md

 ## Object Detection

-With a little help from YOLOv5, we can find all the vehicles from the image.
+With a little help from ~~YOLOv5~~ YOLOv8, we can find all the vehicles from the images.

 <figure markdown>
 ![Vehicle Detection 1](example-output1.jpg){ width="48%", align="left" }